Mount Danxia

 Mount Danxia (丹霞山) is a noted scenic mountainous area in Renhua County, in the northern part of Guangdong province.
 It is described on the local signage as a "world famous UNESCO geopark of China".
 It was inscribed as part of the China Danxia World Heritage Site in 2010 because of its unique geographical in formations and spectacular scenery.

-It is too a AAAAA Chinese attractions.
+It is also an AAAAA Chinese attraction.

 Description

 The Danxia area is formed from a reddish sandstone which has been eroded over time into a series of outcrops surrounded by spectacular cliffs and many unusual rock formations known as the Danxia landform.
 There are a number of temples located on the mountains and many scenic walks can be undertaken.
 There is also a river winding through the mountains on which boat trips can be taken.